AhmedAbbas19/git-convention-commit-msg-emoji/README.md

 ## How to use
-For each project, add the file in the `.git/hooks` directory.
+For each project, add the `commit-msg` file in the `.git/hooks` directory.

-At the root of your git project, this one-liner can set up it all:
+At the root of your git project, run this command to make it executable:

 ```
 cd .git/hooks/ && chmod +x * || exit 0